ishiharaf/mg/CONTRIBUTING.md

 - A **blood** relationship like `Brother/Sister`, `Son/Daughter`, `Nephew`, etc. The color is `red`.
 - A **carnal** relationship like `Spouse`, `Lover`, `Mistress`, etc. The color is `pink`.
 - A **financial** relationship like an `Employee` or `Patronee`.
 The color is `green`.
-- A kind of **friendship**, like `Friend` or even an `Acquaintance`.
-The color is `blue`.
+- A kind of **friendship**, like `Friend` or `Acquaintance`.
+The color is `blue` for `Acquaintance` and `lightBlue` for `Friend`.
 - A **master/student** relationship, like `Student` or an `Apprentice`.
 The color is `gray`.
 - An **unconfirmed** relationship: it can be any of the above, but it lacks sources/proof, and it's therefore doubtful.
-Add a source stating that it's doubtful, or an `?` after the type.
+Add a source stating that it's doubtful, or an `(?)` after the type.
 The color is `black`.

 ### Color

 A `color` is a category and a person can be in one of the 4 categories:

+- A **musician** is anyone who is well-known for making a living by playing an instrument.
+The color is `blue`.
+People who are known solely for being a composer (even if they can play an instrument) have the `darkBlue` color.
 - An **important** person is someone who has contributed significantly to the art of music or his/her instrument.
-The color is `imp`.
+The color is `red`.
+Composers are `darkRed`.
-- A **musician** is anyone who is well-known for making a living by playing an instrument.
-People who are known solely for being a composer should not be in this category (even if they can play an instrument).
-The color is `mus`.
 - A **royalty** is as the name suggests, a king, queen, duke, or any kind of nobility.
 It usually implies a financial relationship, and should be added sparingly.
 Also applies to people who are patrons.
-People who are known for being musicians and are also nobles/royalty should not be in this category.
-The color is `roy`.
+The color is `darkGreen`.
+People who are known for being musicians and are also nobles/royalty have the `green` color.
 - **Regular** people is anyone who does not fit the categories above.
-The color is `reg`.
-This includes people who are known solely for being a composer.
+The color is `gray`.

 ### Group